ShadowTheHedgehogHacking/2P-ShdTH/README.md

 </div>

 ## About
 This project allows you to experience Shadow The Hedgehog (GameCube)'s 1P modes with a second player.
-Story Mode, Select Mode, Expert Mode, and Last Story are all fully functional
+Story Mode, Select Mode, Expert Mode, and Last Story are all fully functional.

 ## Important
 * You must set Dolphin to use 64MB of RAM to play this mod.
-This is done automatically if you add the `GUPE8P.ini` file.
-If you are playing on Wii/GameCube, you must apply the `console` variant of the mod, which reduces texture sizes to have mostly stable gameplay with only 24MB of RAM
+This is done automatically if you add the `GUPE8P.ini` file
-* WARNING: If using the YellowAndroid MTP Animation Override code to play as Sonic/Omega, expect crashes.
-This is caused by a Partner BON matching the replaced Player BON.
-Example: if you use Sonic's BON for P2, the game may crash on completion of Westopolis, Lethal Highway, Space Gadget, or Final Haunt.
-It is unknown if this can be fixed via code, instead of re-exporting animations/bon mappings.
-This issue exists in all versions of the mod
+* If you are playing on a real Wii/GameCube, you must apply the `console` variant of the mod, which reduces texture sizes to have mostly stable gameplay with only 24MB of RAM
 * You can change characters.
 Select 2P-VS, select characters, then back out to the main menu at the 1-3 round select screen.
 Your character choices will carry over to 2P CO-OP
 * Shadow: Reloaded is NOT compatible with this mod.
 If you are looking to play a 2P version of Reloaded, it exists as a standalone mod: [2P-Reloaded](https://github.com/ShadowTheHedgehogHacking/2P-Reloaded)